jamesrharwood/thesis/data/iv_changes.md

 ---

 id: value-statement
-title: Display value statement
+title: Summarize the value of RGs where they are first encountered
 barrier_ids: [what-are-rgs, when-to-use, benefits, importance]
 intervention_fn_ids: [education]
-stakeholder_ids: [publishers, equator, developers, funders, ethics, institutions]
+stakeholder_ids: [publishers, equator, developers, funders, ethics, institutions, registries, preprints]
 stage: dissemination
 ---

 * Summarize:
   * what RGs are,
   * how and when to use them,
   * what personal benefits to expect,
   * and the importance to others.
 * A generalised statement can go where authors first encounter RGs e.g., journal author guidelines, EQUATOR's home page.
 * A guideline specific statement could go at the top of guideline resources.
+* Be careful when considering whether to use the word _guideline_, _standards_, _templates_, etc and be clear about whether the guidelines _are_ guidelines, or whether they are intended to be requirements.
+* Consider specifying whether or not the guidelines are design requirements

 ---

 id: ready-to-use
-title: Ready to use resources
+title: Make resources ready-to-use
 barrier_ids: [need-usable-formats]
 intervention_fn_ids: [environmental-restructuring]
 stakeholder_ids: [developers, equator]
-stage: dissemination
+stage: creation
 ---

-Ensure resources are ready-to-use e.g. checklists as Word files, not as tables within published articles.
+Ensure resources are ready-to-use e.g., checklists as Word files, not as tables within published articles.

 ---

 id: accessible
-title: Accessible resources
+title: Make resources accessible
 barrier_ids: [need-accessible]
 intervention_fn_ids: [enablement]
 stakeholder_ids: [developers, equator]